 The easiest and likely the most impressive way to arrive is by train.
 Exiting the train station you’ll see the canal.
 Luckily right in front of the train station you’ll find a vaporetto stop.
 Compare the routes with your hotel location.
 WATER BUS SERVICE TIMETABLE The vaporetto aka water bus can be a useful way to shorten your walk.

-If you’re arriving by air Alilaguna ferry service from the airport can take you into the city at a reasonable cost.
+If you’re arriving by air Alilaguna ferry service from the airport it can take you into the city at a reasonable cost.

 Venice holiday passes